LunarG/VulkanTools/via/README.md

 ##### Problem:
 The Vulkan loader "vulkan-1.dll" couldn't be found on your system.
-This file is typically installed with some Vulkan driver installs, some Vulkan-capable games, or the LunarG Vulkan SDK.
+This file is typically installed with some Vulkan driver installs, some Vulkan-capable games, or the Vulkan SDK.

 ##### Possible Reason:
 The last Vulkan Runtime install that executed on your system failed to behave properly.
 Or, you have never installed a Vulkan loader